wacko/theguidetocuba/en/theview/mote_and_cuba.md

 Mote & Cuba
 ===========

-To use Mote into Cuba applications, we will use the [cuba-contrib](https://github.com/cyx/cuba-contrib/) gem.
+To use Mote in our Cuba application, we'll use the [cuba-contrib](https://github.com/cyx/cuba-contrib/) gem.
 This gem contains a series of useful extensions for Cuba.

-To integrate Mote into a Cuba application, we need to do two steps.
-First, require the `cuba/mote` file and then load the `Cuba::Mote` extension.
-If we look closely, this is already done in the `app.rb`
+To make use of it you have to require the `cuba/mote` file and load the `Cuba::Mote` extension.
+If we look closely, this has already been done in the `app.rb` file:
-file:

 ```ruby
 require "cuba"